meta

 blocks, MetaMove will merge the new properties.
 However, if you encounter conflicts:

-If your YAML files have unusual structures that MetaMove doesn’t handle:
+If your YAML files have unusual structures that MetaMove doesn’t handle:- Note the problematic files in the tool output

 -o